wearehx/policies/content-policy.md

 - "Can someone recommend me a good pair of headphone?"
 -- No.
 - "Hi!
 I just got an offer from two different companies and here’s my really specific situation and what should I do?"
---Ask in [TODO: there’s a group for this, right?]
+  - Ask in [TODO: there’s a group for this, right?]
-[TODO: Is politics off topic?
-I can see many forms of bad politics post in this group, i.e. "Donald Trump said blah", but there can be many forms of good post, i.e. "There’s a vote on this net neutrality law tonight.
-Here’s an article explaining what’s going on".]
+- Politics is on topic, but *only* if it is related to tech.
+For example, if a politician makes racist comments, that is off-topic for this group.
+While topics like that are important to discuss, there are many other outlets for it to be discussed.
+A group for hacking and tech related topics is not one of them.
+An example of an on-topic post about politics would be: "There’s a vote on this net neutrality law tonight.
+Here’s an article explaining what’s going on".

 ### Don’t use HX as a Tech Support Forum

 Don’t post something that is readily available online.
 HX is not a tech support forum, nor is it the place to go if StackOverflow gives you a negative rating.
 There are specific subgroups for most technical topics.
 Also, nobody else wants any of the following questions in their Facebook feed:
 - "How do I use GitHub Pages?"
 - "Can anyone help me with some JavaScript errors I’m getting?
 Thanks!"
-- "Haas anyone used the Twitter API before?
+- "Has anyone used the Twitter API before?
 IM me!"

 ### Don’t forget about the search bar.